 In a previous clinical study, a probiotic formulation (PF) consisting of Lactobacillus helveticus R0052 and Bifidobacterium longum R0175 (PF) decreased stress-induced gastrointestinal discomfort.
 Emerging evidence of a role for gut microbiota on central nervous system functions therefore suggests that oral intake of probiotics may have beneficial consequences on mood and psychological distress.
 The aim of the present study was to investigate the anxiolytic-like activity of PF in rats, and its possible effects on anxiety, depression, stress and coping strategies in healthy human volunteers.Read Full Article

-This past week, I had the great pleasure to talk with Dr. Kelly Brogan, a leading voice in natural approaches to women’s mental health.
+In this article, the interviewer speaks with Dr. Kelly Brogan, a leading voice in natural approaches to women’s mental health.
 With degrees from MIT and Weil Cornell Medical College, triple board certification in psychiatry, psychosomatic medicine and integrative holistic medicine, and direct experience practicing within the parameters of conventional psychiatry, Dr. Brogan is uniquely qualified to challenge the pseudoscience of the chemical imbalance theory and the drug regimens that it spawned.
-Our conversation addressed Dr. Brogan’s grave concerns about the recent rollout of Zulresso (brexanolone), a drug specifically designed, and approved by the FDA for the treatment of Postpartum Depression.Read Full Article
+This conversation addressed Dr. Brogan’s grave concerns about the recent rollout of Zulresso (brexanolone), a drug specifically designed, and approved by the FDA for the treatment of Postpartum Depression.Read Full Article

 The best approach to ensure you get a variety of vitamins and minerals, and in the proper amounts, is to adopt a broad healthy diet.
 This involves an emphasis on fruits and vegetables, whole grains, beans and legumes, low-fat protein, and dairy products.
 The good news is that many common foods contain multiple mineral and vitamin sources, so it is easy to meet your daily needs from everyday meals.Read Full Article

-MORE THAN 10 MILLION Americans have migraines creating a burden of mostly unnecessary suffering.
+More than 10 million Americans have migraines creating a burden of mostly unnecessary suffering.
 These severe, nearly disabling headaches can occur anywhere from once a year to three to four times a week.
 They can last from hours to days.
-They are often associated with an aura, light sensitivity, nausea, vomiting, and severe throbbing pain on one or both sides of the head.
-Migraines are even associated with stroke-like symptoms or paralysis in some cases.Read Full Article
+Dr. Mark Hyman reveals that proper nutrition and gut health can have positive effects on reducing migraines.
+Food allergies, hormonal imbalances, chemical triggers, or a magnesium deficiency are often root causes of consistent migraines.Read Full Article